Capital: Oslo

 Fisheries sector

 The Norwegian coast is 21 000 km long with a huge prospect for expanding fisheries and marine aquaculture in the country.
 Norway has 90 000 km² of sea within its jurisdiction, equalling approximately 1/3 of the total land area.
-Throughout its history the fishery has been a major industry in Norway.
+Throughout its history, the fishery has been a major industry in Norway.
 The country’s geographical characteristics, its long coastline, and climatic factors have made the country very well suited for this industry.
-According to the latest available FAO statistics, in 2018 Norway was the 9th largest capture fishery and the 7th largest aquaculture producer.
+According to the latest available FAO statistics, in 2020 Norway was the 10th largest capture fishery and the 8th largest aquaculture producer in the world.

 Aquaculture

-In 2020, production of salmon and trout was nearly 1 473 818 tonnes, of which 1 377 185 tonnes were salmon and 96 633 tonnes were trout.
-In addition, fish farmers produced 2 071 tonnes of shellfish, and 340 tonnes of algae (sugar kelp and winh kelp) The long-term growth and development of the sector depends on an environmentally sustainable aquaculture industry, minimizing risks to the marine environment and biological diversity.
-In 2020, 1 348 companies were issued licenses of which 1 221 were for salmon and trout.
-The total number of employees in the aquaculture sector is 9 975, of which 7 859 (79%) are male employees.
+In 2022, the production of salmon and trout was 99% of the country’s total fish and seafood production both in terms of volume and value, reaching nearly 1 637 thousand tonnes, of which 1 552 thousand were salmon and 84,9 thousand were trout.
+In addition, fish farmers produced 8 310 tonnes of other fish (mainly Atlantic cod and halibut, and Arctic charr), 2 647 tonnes of shellfish (mainly Blue mussel).
+Algae production for both feed and human consumption reached 221 tonne (sugar kelp and winh kelp).
+The long-term growth and development of the sector depend on an environmentally sustainable aquaculture industry, minimizing risks to the marine environment and biological diversity.

 Trade